 Are LLINs targeted at people who do not already have them?

 Our expectation of AMF's impact relies on the assumption that AMF's distributions increase the number of people who own usable LLINs.
 We believe it is likely that AMF's distributions primarily result in people who would not otherwise have usable LLINs receiving them, though it may lead in some cases to households that already own nets receiving more nets than are needed.
-In our cost-effectiveness model, we make a downward adjustment in our estimate of AMF's impact to account for the possibility of pre-existing nets in recipients' homes.27 Key factors in this assessment include:
+In our cost-effectiveness model, we make a downward adjustment to our estimate of AMF's impact to account for the possibility of pre-existing nets in recipients' homes.27 Key factors in this assessment include:

 - The amount of time elapsed between distributions, as compared to our expectation of how quickly nets become worn out.
 Distributions are generally scheduled for every three years.
 Our best guess is that LLINs last, on average, between 2 and 2.5 years.28